AtiUsm/MuseASTE/dataset/Readme.md

 The contents of the folder is described below:

-- **Main dataset:** train.csv, devel.csv, contain transcripts and gold annotations.
+- **Main dataset:** train.csv, devel.csv, contain transcripts and gold ASTE annotations.

 - **Full Dataset Folder:** Full dataset with transcripts, ASTE and category annotations